Robert Pinsky

 hearing the conductor’s drone, Passengers going

-to Hoboken, change trains at Summit
+to Hoboken, change trains at Summit—his hand

 moves up and down as he speaks—so rapt he’d forget